rikkuness/rit-v300-firmware/README.md

 The active system font is referenced from `active_font` and defaults to `Z100_A_F09` (Zenith Z-100, single-dot font, 8x9).

 Lines can have additional spacing added with by changing `font_line_spacing` in `fonts.h`.

+## Credits

+### Video
+All of the composite video work is straight from https://github.com/breakintoprogram/pico-mposite Some work was done to modify clocking to work properly on the RP2350.
+Then additional changes made to support fonts and fit things specifically to the CRT I have.
+I also removed all of the color RGB support as it was not applicable to this application.

+A huge amount of knowledge was derived from this detailed breakdown of PAL video timing https://martin.hinner.info/vga/pal.html.